AymenFarhani/pipeline-architecture/README.md

 # pipeline-architecture
-Example using Spring Boot and Apache Camel
+Example using Spring Boot, Apache Camel and Docker